 I’ve never been a big fan of adding fog into a shot in post.
 It can often look fake.
 Another solution is to make it in real life with Atmosphere Aerosol.
 This can works like spray paint as you wave it back and forth over the areas you want the fog to live.
 For these shots, the obvious part is over the headlights and taillights, where you’ll see the fog create interesting interactions with the car.

 This should be done AFTER you shoot the entire car with light, as the haze can linger and make the shot overtly foggy (as in, not clear).
 With the lights off and headlights on, begin spraying by the lights you wish to accentuate, and again, use a little at first, then check to see how it looks.

 After seeing the initial reaction, it’s best if you have a friend help press the camera trigger as you spray, as the best looking clouds come out in the first moments you spray.
 Remember that the camera exposure must be a few seconds for enough light to be captured, so the haze can get some motion to it if you move to slow.

 This can work outside during the day as well, especially if shot around old, abandoned buildings with an overcast sky.
 But if it’s windy, it’ll go quick.
 Definitely bring multiple cans as well, as I went through an entire one on this one shoot.

-Another reason I wait to shoot with the haze until last is that I have all my exposures already set, including frames without the fog.
+Another reason I wait to shoot with the haze until last is that I have all my exposures already set.
 This will allow me to paint in the amount of fog I want for the final composite.